What is Logic?

 - Math is a tough subject, if and only if English is a tough subject.

 Just have a quick look on above collections of words.
 Those are sentences, as they yield some meanings too.
-First sentence is called Prime Sentence, i.e., sentence which either contains no connectives or, by choice, is regarded as “indivisible” .
+First sentence is called Prime Sentence, i.e., sentence that either contains no connectives or, by choice, is regarded as “indivisible” .
 The five words

 - if …. then